 COSTS & FUNDING FOLLOWING THE CIVIL JUSTICE REFORMS: QUESTIONS & ANSWERS, 9TH EDITION

 Included with the White Book Service is your free copy of Costs & Funding following the Civil Justice Reforms: Questions & Answers, 7th Edition

 Costs & Funding following the Civil Justice Reforms: Questions & Answers is a unique book.
 Produced in conjunction with Practical Law™, this short and practical book tackles common practitioner questions on the effects of the 2013 Jackson reforms on costs and funding.
 It not only states the law, as set out in the latest legislation, court rules, forms and case law, but also identifies and, where possible, tackles issues and inconsistencies.
 It sets out to answer questions posed on topics ranging from funding of litigation, case and costs management and proportionality to settlement offers, QOCS and summary assessment.
-The fifth edition adds a significant number of new questions and answers; updates the existing questions and answers and revised commentary in light of new and ongoing case law and legislation in the fast-evolving costs and funding landscape post-Jackson.
+The new edition adds a significant number of new questions and answers; updates the existing questions and answers and revised commentary in light of new and ongoing case law and legislation in the fast-evolving costs and funding landscape post-Jackson.

 Each chapter starts with introductory commentary covering relevant legislation, case law and Lord Justice Jackson's Review of Civil Litigation Costs: Final Report followed by the questions and answers, sub-divided under topics.